Higher Education and Student Affairs Administration M.Ed.

 Comprehensive Examination

-The comprehensive exam requirement of the Graduate College is met through successful completion of the Capstone Seminar course taken during the final semester of enrollment.
-This culminating experience is designed to be a final assessment of a student’s professional portfolio as aligned with the ACPA & NASPA Professional Competencies for Student Affairs Educators.
+The successful completion of the Capstone seminar course taken during the final semester of enrollment satisfies the comprehensive examination requirement.
+This culminating experience is designed to be a final assessment of a student’s professional portfolio as aligned with the ACPA & NASPA Professional Competencies.

 Requirements for Advancement to Candidacy for the Degree of Master of Education

 HESA core faculty have established several milestones to review each student’s academic and professional performance as graduate students.
-These reviews are to assess holistically whether or not students have demonstrated an adequate level of competency in academic performance and in other critical areas of student affairs professional practice as guided by the 2015 Professional Competency Areas for Student Affairs Educators established by ACPA and NASPA Professional Competencies Taskforce.
-These milestones include an academic review at the end of the first and third semesters as well as a comprehensive review of academic, assistantship and practica performances at the end of year one (or second semester) in the program.
+These reviews are to assess holistically whether or not students have demonstrated an adequate level of competency in academic performance and in other critical areas of higher education and student affairs professional practice as guided by the ACPA and NASPA Professional Competencies and the Masters-Level Graduate Preparation Standards set by the Council for the Advancement of Standards in Higher Education.
+These milestones include an academic review at the end of the first and third semesters, as well as a review of learning, development, and performance in practica and assistantship experiences (when applicable) at the end of year 1.